What is Necrotizing enterocolitis (NEC)?

 How is NEC treated?

-Treatment of NEC is dependent on many things including the baby’s age and overall health, his/her tolerance for specific medications, the extent of the disease and the parents’ preference for treatment.
+Treatment of NEC is dependent on many things including the baby’s age and overall health, his/her tolerance for specific medications, and the extent of the disease.

 - Antibiotics to fight the infection

 - Stopping regular feedings by mouth and instead being fed through an IV